Mark Houston: Early life, education, and war service

 Mark Houston was born on December 5, 1946 in Jacksonville, Texas.
 His father worked in the petroleum industry.
 He was one of five children born to Dan and Polly Houston.
 He spent his childhood living in East Texas.
 He moved with his family to Oklahoma at the age of fourteen and graduated from Bartlesville High School.
 As an undergraduate student he was a political science major at the University of Oklahoma (OU), and he earned his bachelor's degree there in 1969 at which time he was awarded the Letzeiser gold medal by OU.

 In 1969 Houston was conscripted in the Vietnam War draft.
 He served just over eighteen months in the United States Army; beginning his service date on February 25, 1970 and being discharged on September 10, 1971.
 In a 1989 interview, Houston described his war experience as "the darkest time in my life."

 After the war, Houston moved to Los Angeles in a failed attempt to break into a career as a songwriter.
 He returned to Oklahoma to pursue graduate studies in theater at OU; earning a Masters in Fine Arts degree in 1976.
 He performed in several plays at OU while a graduate student; including the parts of Cardinal Richelieu in The Three Musketeers (1974) Conjur Man in Howard Richardson and William Berney's Dark of the Moon (1974), Rosencrantz in Rosencrantz and Guildenstern Are Dead (1974), Sir Andrew in Twelfth Night (1975; also composed music), and the twins in Ring Round the Moon (1975).

 In 1975 OU staged a musical he co-authored with Kathy Rubbo and Chris Thompson, The Wizard of Id, based on the comic strip of the same name.
 The three had previously collaborated on writing skits and crafting revues while undergraduate students at OU.
-It was reported in the press that work was likely the first created by studetns to be performed at OU's Rupel Jones Theatre.
+It was reported in the press that work was likely the first created by students to be performed at OU's Rupel Jones Theatre.